MicrosoftDocs/memdocs/memdocs/intune/apps/web-app.md

 Before you can manage and assign an app for your users, add the app to Intune.

 Intune creates a shortcut to the web app on the user's device.
 For iOS/iPadOS devices, a shortcut to the web app is added to the home screen.
+For macOS devices, end users can pin web apps to the dock on their macOS device.
 For Android Device Admin devices, a shortcut to the web app is added to the Intune company portal widget and the widget needs to be pinned manually by the user.
 For Windows devices, a shortcut to the web app is placed on the Start Menu.

 > [!Note]
 > A browser must be installed on the user's device to launch web apps.